Tibetan Butter Tea - Po cha

 - 4 cups of water.

-You will need a blender, a churn, a container with a tight lid for shaking up the concoction.
+You will need a blender, a churn, and a container with a tight lid for shaking up the concoction.
 You can produce two cups of po cha from these ingredients.

-Steps on Preparing a Po cha at home
+Steps on Preparing Butter Tea at Home

 Now that you have all the ingredients and equipment, you can then begin your quest for the perfect po cha outside Tibet.

 - First, you need to boil your four cups of water.
 Then, put your bags of tea into the boiling water.
 Allow it to steep while the water boils for several minutes.
 If you want stronger tea, you can use more bags of tea.